ShenaradeSilva/ClassicNoughtsAndCrossesGame_FlutterMobileApplication/README.md

 ## License

 This project is for academic purposes.
-All rights reserved by Hettiarachchige Mary Shenara Amodini De Silva.
+All rights reserved by Shenara De Silva.

 ---